Also known as: skater jumps, speed skaters, side skaters, skater hops, lateral skaters

 How to Do Lateral Skater Jumps

-1. Set your stance: Stand hip-width with knees slightly bent, chest up and core engaged.
-Keep weight centered before initiating the movement for balance and control.
+1. Starting stance: Stand hip-width apart with knees slightly bent, chest up, and core engaged to prepare for lateral movement and absorb impact.

 Muscle Groups